-Sara Morgan is one of a handful of recording artists working hard to make sure country songs that tell stories never disappear from the musical landscape.
-Drawing on her own life experiences, Morgan has a catalog of songs about heartbreak, love, growing old, making hard choices, loss, strength, independence, being proud of your heritage no matter where you may come from, perseverance, being thankful, -- all of them steeped in pedal steel.
+Sara is one of a handful of recording artists working hard to make sure country songs that tell stories never disappear from the musical landscape.
+Drawing on her own life experiences, Morgan has a catalog of songs about heartbreak, love, growing old, faith, making hard choices, loss, strength, independence, being proud of your heritage no matter where you may come from, perseverance, being thankful, -- all of them steeped in pedal steel.

-Sara is blazing her own musical path and has developed a very identifiable country sound that she describes as the crossroads "where classic becomes current" She's outspoken and shoots from the hip like Loretta, tells stories in her songs like Dolly, and her soulful vocal has been compared by some fans, to Reba.
+Sara is blazing her own musical path and has developed a very identifiable country sound that she describes as the crossroads "where classic becomes current"

 From her first unplanned public performance at her uncle's wedding when she was a toddler, to being invited to sing in an arena for thousands at Missouri's state FFA convention two decades later- Sara Morgan is making an ever expanding ripple in the country music scene.

-Sara's work also recently caught the ear of film director Morgan Dameron (Different Flowers, 2017).
-Two of Sara's original songs, "Already Wrecked" and "Walk Me Through", along with her cover of "Moon River" appear in the motion picture that made its way through theaters across the country and can now be seen on Showtime.
+Sara's work also caught the ear of film director Morgan Dameron (Different Flowers, 2017).
+Two of Sara's original songs, "Already Wrecked" and "Walk Me Through", along with her cover of "Moon River" appear in the motion picture that made its way through theaters across the country and can now be seen on pay-per-view networks worldwide.
 In addition to Sara's radio and film credits, LA recording artist and Mouseketeer, Brianna (Mazzola), has recorded two of Sara's songs: "Can't Put Out the Fire" and "Get Back at You".

 Originally from a small farm town in Southeast Arkansas and now based in Kansas City, Sara is a performing songwriter who always captivates her audiences -- whether she's in the spotlight at a songwriter showcase, playing with her trusty sidekick, guitarist Pastor Carl Butler, or entertaining at large events with her band.